Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Introduction

-The modelling at the atomistic level of ice growth kinetics and understanding of the underlying mechanisms have been developing for several years and are still evolving.
-Nada and Furukawa presented the first simulation study involving the discussion of ice Ih growth kinetics and mechanisms \cite{NADA1996587}.
-This study proposed that ice grows following a {\it 'layer-by-layer'} mechanism on the basal surface, but according to a {\it 'collected molecule'} process on the primary prism surface.
-However, the simulation time used in this study was relatively short due to computational limitations.
-The following year, the same group analyzed the translational and orientational order of the oxygen atoms to provide a more detailed explanation of the two types of growth mechanisms on the two surfaces of hexagonal ice \cite{doi:10.1021/jp963173c}.
-These findings have provided a solid foundation for subsequent research on ice growth kinetics.
-Matsumoto et al. \cite{matsumoto2002molecular} made an interesting discovery through simulations, finding that the key to ice growth relies on long-lived and sufficiently numerous hydrogen-bonded stable structures in the evolution of the structures.
-Later, Carignano et al. \cite{doi:10.1080/00268970500243796} and Nada et al. \cite{NADA2005242} discovered another interesting interface phenomenon through longer simulations.
-The solid substrate (ice) grown on the prismatic surface exhibits a geometrically rough state at the ice-water interface.
-In contrast, the solid substrate exhibits a molecularly flat state on the basal surface. \citeauthor{doi:10.1063/1.3451112} \cite{doi:10.1063/1.3451112} did extensive work developing the mW model \cite{molinero2009water} and assessed the reliability of applying this model to ice growth kinetics studies.
-They argued that critical ice nuclei with less than ten water molecules develop faster than necessary for the liquid to relax, implying that supercooled liquid water cannot be adequately equilibrated.
-This has guided subsequent ice growth studies using this coarse-grained water model.
+On the other hand, research based on MD on the growth of ice from melt has flourished, with selected representative efforts mentioned in the following. \citeauthor{NADA1996587} presented the first simulation study involving the discussion of ice Ih growth kinetics and mechanisms \cite{NADA1996587}.
+They proposed that ice grows following a {\it ``bilayer-by-bilayer''} mechanism on the basal surface, but according to a {\it ``collected molecule''} process on the primary prism surface, subsequently analyzing the translational and orientational order of the oxygen atoms to provide a detailed explanation of the two types of growth mechanisms\cite{doi:10.1021/jp963173c}. \citeauthor{matsumoto2002molecular}\cite{matsumoto2002molecular} suggested that the key to ice growth relies on long-lived and sufficiently numerous hydrogen-bonded stable structures. \citeauthor{doi:10.1080/00268970500243796} \cite{doi:10.1080/00268970500243796} compared MD study of hexagonal ice growth from pure water and a brine solution in bulk systems, with the supercooling considered up to -18 K; they found that the ice growth is faster on the prismatic plane than on the basal plane. \citeauthor{NADA2005242}\cite{NADA2005242} also found that the growth rate on the second prismatic plane was more significant than that on the primary prismatic and basal planes, although they only explored one temperature, at 268 K. \citeauthor{doi:10.1080/00268970500243796}\cite{doi:10.1080/00268970500243796} and \citeauthor{NADA2005242}\cite{NADA2005242} both argued that the prismatic plane at the ice-liquid interface exhibits a geometrically rough state during ice growth, in contrast to the molecularly flat state of the basal plane. \citeauthor{10.1063/1.3451112} did extensive work developing the mW model \cite{molinero2009water} and assessed the reliability of applying this model to ice growth kinetics studies\cite{10.1063/1.3451112}.
+They argued that critical ice nuclei with less than ten water molecules develop faster than necessary for the liquid to relax, implying that supercooled liquid water cannot be adequately equilibrated; this has guided subsequent ice growth studies using this coarse-grained water model. \citeauthor{10.1063/1.3518984}\cite{10.1063/1.3518984} carried out simulations of ice growth from water at different interfaces of ice Ih and cubic (Ic) ice in bulk systems using the TIP4P, TIP4P-Ew and SPC/E water models, with the various water models revealing higher growth rates for both prismatic faces than for the basal face in the -65 to -40 K supercooling interval. \citeauthor{rozmanov2011temperature}\cite{rozmanov2011temperature} also examined the ice growth from water at ice-liquid interfaces in bulk systems, using the TIP4P-2005 water model, at temperatures ranging from -40 to +16 K with respect to the melting temperature.
+At around 12 K below the melting temperature, the growth rates approach a maximum value of 0.7 to 1.1 \AA/ns for systems with ``large'' ($2.7 \times 3.1$ nm$^2$) and ``small'' ($1.8 \times 1.6$ nm$^2$) interface size, respectively.
+The existence of a maximum in the growth rate as a function of temperature, predicted by experiments, has been confirmed by MD simulations in bulk in wider temperature ranges and with various water models\cite{weiss2011,Montero2019, montero2023kinetics}.